get-convex/launchdarkly/README.md

 To use the LaunchDarkly Convex component, you'll need a LaunchDarkly account.
 Your LaunchDarkly subscription must include access to integrations.

-Copy your LaunchDarkly environment's SDK Key and store it as an environment variable named `LAUNCHDARKLY_SDK_KEY` in your Convex deployment.
-You can do so on the [environment variables](https://dashboard.convex.dev/deployment/settings/environment-variables) page or via `npx convex env set LAUNCHDARKLY_SDK_KEY <key>` from the CLI.

 ### Convex App

 You'll need an existing Convex project to use the component.